-Non-Pharmacy Dispensing Drug Outlets County Health Clinics
+Non-Pharmacy Dispensing Drug Outlets

+County Health Clinics

-- (1) A Registered Nurse who is licensed with the Oregon State Board of Nursing, and who is an employee of a local health department established under the authority of a county or district board of health may dispense a drug or device to a client of the health department for purposes of caries prevention, birth control, or prevention or treatment of a communicable disease. - (2) Such dispensing shall be pursuant to the order of a person authorized to prescribe a drug or device, and shall be subject to rules jointly adopted by the Board and DHS.
+(1) A registered nurse who is an employee of a local health department established under the authority of a county or district board of health and registered by the board under ORS 689.305 may dispense a drug or device to a client of the health department for purposes of caries prevention, birth control, or prevention or treatment of a communicable disease.

+(2) Such dispensing shall be pursuant to the order of a person authorized to prescribe a drug or device, and shall be subject to rules jointly adopted by the Board and the Health Division.